 Entrance requirements at the Rasmussen University School of Technology vary depending on the program.
 We do not require enrolling students to submit standardized test scores; however, every entrant must have at least a high school diploma or the equivalent.

 To gain acceptance to the Pre-Bachelor's Cyber Security Certificate, students must provide evidence of an acceptable conferred Associate's degree as listed below, or at least 60 quarter credits of college-level coursework with a grade of C or higher from an accredited institution as recognized by the U.S. Department of Education.
 Acceptable associate’s degree programs are:

 Alternatively, students with an Associate's degree outside the fields above or at least 60 quarter credits or 40 semester credits may be considered for this program according to the following:

 - Only courses with a grade of C or higher are considered eligible credits.

 - Students may be required to take additional lower level prerequisite courses when comparable courses have not been completed within the past three (3) years.
 Prerequisite courses a student may be required to complete include: CET2522C Cisco Network Routing and Switching, CIS2647C Windows Directory Services, CNT1244C Introduction to Networks, and ISM2321 Managing Information Security.
 Prerequisite courses are not eligible for Financial Aid.

 An applicant may be accepted into the program upon receipt of official or unofficial transcripts which prove prior credits.
 Official or unofficial transcripts must be received no later than the sixth business day of the first term of enrollment in order to begin the program.
-A student will be withdrawn from the College if official transcripts are not received by the Friday of the thirteenth week of enrollment.
+A student will be withdrawn from the University if official transcripts are not received by the Friday of the thirteenth week of enrollment.
 In the event that acceptance was based on credits earned at multiple institutions, the official transcript from each institution must be received by the deadline.